MicrosoftDocs/machine-learning-server-docs/microsoft-r/microsoft-r-tutorial-R2RevoScaleR.md

 Notice how `read.table` changed the names of our original “2B" and “3B" columns to be valid R names; R names cannot begin with a numeral.

+#### Use built-in datasets package

 Most small R data sets in daily use are data frames.
 The built-in package, **datasets**, is a rich source of data frames for further experimentation.

+To list the data sets in this package, use this command:

+    ls("package:datasets")

-In the next section, we turn our attention to the built-in data set *attitude*, part of the **datasets** package.
+The output is an alphabetized list of data sets that are readily available for use in R functions.
+In the next section, we will use the built-in data set *attitude*, available through the **datasets** package.

-> [!Tip]
-> Check out the *rxImport* function for an efficient and flexible way to bring data stored in a variety of data formats (e.g., text, SQL Server, ODBC, SAS, SPSS, Teradata) into a data frame in memory or an .xdf file.

 ### Linear Models